zll600/git-xl/BUILDING.md

 ## Building on Windows

-Using a virtual environment is highly recommended.
+Using uv for dependency management is highly recommended.
-Install Python dependencies via `pip install -r requirements.txt`.
+Install dependencies via `uv sync`.

 ### Build the exe